Witchcraft in Shropshire

 I think it is worth turning our attention now to the scale of belief in witchcraft within the county, as this will help us understand a little more about the role such played in society.
 Certainly, it is difficult to quantify belief of any variety, and this is no different when it comes to witchcraft, partly due to our body of which lore spanning centuries.
 We are told by Charlotte Burne, that after a new vicar came to take up his parish in the Clee Hills, he was shocked to find how village life was saturated by witchcraft.
 Desperate to demonstrate the error of their ways, he quickly endeavoured to guide his new parishioners to the light of God.
 He was quickly informed by the local school master in no uncertain terms that if he preached of its ills, he wouldn’t last long in the parish.
 I love this anecdote as it suggests that there was a prevalence of witchcraft, but moreover that the distinction between such practices and everyday life was hard to establish.
 Perhaps, this could be said for the whole of the county.
 We are told by W. Haye that life near the Wrekin during the 1950s was ‘an atmosphere half religious, half immersed in witchcraft’ which also suggests a prevalence of belief.
 However, I think caution must also be exercised, and that we shouldn’t assume that all people lived in terror of the threat of witches.
 The people of the past were as manifold and complex as we are today, and this shouldn’t be ignored.
 If we suggest that all people feared witchcraft, it lessens inhabitants of the past to terrified peasants, incapable of critical thought and of doubtful intelligence.
 This is unfair.
 What we can definitively conclude is that there was a belief in witchcraft prevalent in Shropshire and that at different points in Shropshire’s history the purported threat of witches was felt stronger than other times.
 Witchcraft, like concepts such as the Devil, and even spirits served as a means of explaining the unexplainable, giving a name to the unseen powers that were beyond governance.
 In times of great personal struggle or trauma, witchcraft must have seemed like an attractive answer to life’s toughest questions.

-There are some accounts which demonstrate a profound fear of witches found within Shropshire’s history.
+There are however a few accounts that demonstrate how palpable the fear of witchcraft was at times during Shropshire’s history.
 Such a fear is often linked to physical or psychological struggles and is interesting in itself.
 It’s important to remember that life in the countryside is often romanticised and portrayed as a peaceful rural idyll.
 This is not the case, and life could be fraught with isolation and hardship.
 In times of suffering, it left people searching for answers, or a scapegoat to lay blame.

 We are told that Mrs Mansell of Longnor was sure that she was bewitched because something crept upon her person every night, leaving her feeling like every inch of her was covered.
 The poor woman had tried charms and bible passages to no avail.
 She tried thrashing the bed, but this didn’t work either.
 Being convinced she was being attacked spiritually, she turned to the parson to seek council.
 The parson was a practical man and enquired whether she had bed bugs.
-But Mrs Mansell being ‘Clen as Clen’ denied that this was the answer.
+But Mrs Mansell declared to the parson that she was as ‘Clen as Clen’ and denied that this was the answer.
 Unable to find help, she continued to suffer, convinced it was an act of witchcraft that had caused her suffering.
 Today we might consider Mrs Mansell of suffering from a form of sleep paralysis or another more logical cause, but witchcraft served as a solution to her problem.

-Charlotte Burne informs us that inhabitants of coal districts, such as the East Shropshire coalfield (modern day Telford and Wrekin, where I am originally from) were particularly susceptible to belief in witches.
-During 1875 a man visited a public official in Oakengates to inform him of his wife and two daughters lingering illness, which caused them all great distress.
-He believed that this illness was caused by witchcraft, and he implored the public official to help him write a letter to a lady in Wellington to help him put a stop to it.
-The man was racked with worry and dejected by his situation.
-He was described as a pitiful sight, with a face marked by a lifetime of poverty and hardship.
+Charlotte Burne informs us that inhabitants of the coal districts, such as the East Shropshire Coalfield (modern day Telford and Wrekin, where I am originally from) were particularly susceptible to the belief in witches.
+One story from this area has always stuck with me due to how terribly sad it is.
+During 1875 we are told a man visited the office of a prominent public official in Oakengates to inform him that his wife and two daughters had a lingering illness, which was causing the family great distress.
+They had tried doctors, but the illness did not dissipate, which had cemented in his mind that the illness had been caused by witchcraft.
+The man was clearly desperate and begged the official to help him write a letter to a lady in Wellington who he knew had the power to help him put a stop to it.
+We are given a brief description of a man truly dejected by his situation and desperate to help his wife and children.
+We are told the man was a collier, and he is portrayed as a pitiful sight, his face marred by poverty and hardship.
 The official felt pity for the man and wrote the desired letter.
-I have always found this anecdote particularly sad though I struggle to articulate why.
-The man’s struggle feels familiar to me, his life would have mirrored my own families’ experiences, poverty, industry and illiteracy.
-His desperation should not be seen as ignorant, but rather that of a man who felt powerless.
+I have always found this anecdote incredibly sad, though I struggle to articulate why.
+The mans struggles feel familiar to me, an echo of my own families’ experiences.
+Though my family were not bewitched in such a way, they would have known firsthand how hard life could be in the East Shropshire Coalfield.
+It was an incredibly vulnerable thing to reach out for help in the way he did.
+Charlotte Burne often refers to this part of the county as being characterised by its ignorance and I believe that this is quite unfair.
+His desperation should not be seen as ignorant, but rather as an indicator of how powerless he felt.
 Faced with the impalpable threat of death and illness, he turned to something he felt like he could control, he attempted to remove the curse, desiring a better situation for his family.
-His actions come from naught but love.
+His actions come from naught but love, and all these years later my heart still hurts for him.
+I truly hope he was able to find some solace, and his family recovered.

 A remarkable and rather terrible anecdote regarding the fear of witches can be found taking place in Dawley during the 1800s.
 I originally found the tale reported in the newspaper through the British Newspaper archives, with the headline ‘The Villagers of Dawley killed a witch the other day’.
 It states that a local family had been plagued by a noise every night at their cottage door for close to two weeks.
 One evening, they waited up and set a gun on their nocturnal visitor, shooting a cat.
 This didn’t settle their minds however, as they were convinced the creature was a witch.
-They were said to then cut off the ears and claws of the poor creature, before being persuaded by the local policeman to put it out of its misery.
+They were said to then maimed the poor creature, with the local policeman being called to persuade the family to put the cat out of its misery.
+This is such a brutal image, and I felt quite uncomfortable reading it.
 I am by no means condoning such barbarity, but this story could be read in one of two ways.
-Either the purported family were truly convinced in the existence of a shape-shifting Witch or that this tale was shared to poke fun at the area.
-Certainly, within the 19th century a number of tales developed to mock or belittle the people of the East Shropshire Coalfield, such as the story of the men of Madeley and the cuckoo, or the eponymous epithet about Shropshire folk being ‘Strong in the arm and thick in the head’.
-Such stories paint people from my area as ignorant, or simply behind with the times, which is simply untrue.
-Perhaps this is the case with the Dawley witch.
-Regardless, it is worthy of including in alongside the body of Shropshire witch lore.
+Either the purported family were truly convinced in the existence of a shape-shifting witch and the events took place, or that this tale was fictional and shared to poke fun at the area.

 Sadly, perceived witchcraft can sometimes have tragic consequences and serve as a reminder of the humanity of those involved.
 Rachel Griece, known to history only as ‘a cabinet makers wife’ sadly took her own life in the midwinter of 1870, due to the belief that she’d been bewitched and was destined for ruin.
 Rachel’s desperation is evident due to her actions, though we do not know what events unravelled to make her believe she was destined for ruin.
-Perhaps life had got too difficult to bare, and she struggled with her mental health, which is tragic in itself.
+Perhaps life had got too difficult to bear, and she struggled with her mental health, which is tragic in itself.
 Rachel demonstrates how real a fear of witches could be, and the extent that such a belief could impact a person.
+She is the stark reminder that such anecdotes are focused on people, they are not literary devices.
 Through observing folklore and practices surrounding witchcraft in Shropshire, we are given an insight into the fears of a community, and moreover how witchcraft is often driven by an overwhelming desire for answers.
 Faced with life’s intricacies, people endeavoured to categorise their struggles, perhaps to give them more strength to face them.
 The witch was as much of a symbol as it was a tangible thing, it was a conduit for the unseen powers that threatened to shipwreck a person or drag them off course.
 For such a supernatural being of immense and improbable power, witches can also be seen as incredibly human.
 Fraught with tragedy, they are our fears, our worries, our vulnerabilities, and our secret desires, they are us.
 They are the isolated, the unloved and the wronged.
 They are those who spent their lives in poverty, people who were blamed for things far beyond their control.
 They were the women who directly challenged the power of the patriarchy or were imbued with skills such as herbalism.
 They were an imperfect answer to life’s toughest questions.

-Through folklore then, we are able to find a connection to those who came before us, we are their voices now, and we must speak a little louder to ensure that they can be heard.
+Through folklore then, we are able to find a connection to those who came before us, we are their voices now, and I implore you to speak a little louder to ensure they truly can be heard.

 Comments